atthehotcorner/shl-project/README.md

 The alias command with no arguments lists all of the current aliases.

+**alias name**

+Status: Complete

+The alias command with name returns the value of name.

 **alias name word**

 Status: Partial *nesting not implemented, shorthand not implemented*